Itinerary A – Southern/Central Route

 WEDNESDAY: Step ashore at Punta Cormorant on FLOREANA (Charles) Island, where the olive-sand beach is alive with the sounds of sea lions, lava herons, yellow-crowned night herons, blue-footed boobies, and penguins.
 Follow a trail to a brackish lagoon, home to Bahama ducks, common stilts, Galapagos flycatchers, yellow warblers and the greater flamingos.
 Wind your way past a rich variety of plants including the morning glory, cut-leaf daisies, mangroves (black, red and white), palo verde and scalesia.
 The trail leads to a beach where sea turtles lay their eggs in the powdery sand dunes and sting rays swim in the shallow water.
 After the walk, there is an opportunity to snorkel at Devil’s Crown, a shallow sunken crater colonized by a brilliant array of colorful fish and coral, white-tipped sharks, sea turtles, spotted eagle rays and sea stars.
 Lunch is served back on board the ORIGIN on the sundeck, weather permitting.
 Floreana is one of the ew populated islands in Galapagos with a rich and intriguing human history.
 After lunch, visit one of the most famous sites in Galapagos, Post Office Bay, where a post barrel was erected in the late 18th Century for use by English whaling vessels.
 Visitors are invited to leave a post card and to pick up any mail destined for their home area.
 There is an opportunity to swim from the beach with sea lions.
 Late afternoon, take a Zodiac ride near Baroness Point to look for sea turtles and rays.
 Return to the ORIGIN for a briefing followed by dinner.

-THURSDAY: Disembark at Puerto Ayora, SANTA CRUZ Island, the social hear of the Galapagos, with a population of 24,000.
+THURSDAY: Disembark at Puerto Ayora, SANTA CRUZ Island, the social heart of the Galapagos, with a population of 24,000.
 Travel by bus to the highlands, passing through all seven vegetation zones found in Galapagos.
-Visit a tortoise reserve, a private farm that protects giant tortoises in their natural habitat.
-Stop at the largest lava tubes in the archipelago, and visit Los Gemelos, (The Twins), a pair of large craters.
+Visit Rancho El Manzanillo, a privately owned hacienda where giant tortoises roam in their natural habitat.
+Stop at the lava tunnels at El Mirador, the largest in the archipelago, and visit Los Gemelos, (The Twins), a pair of large craters.
 Return to the ORIGIN for lunch on board.
 This afternoon we visit the Centro de Crianza Fausto Llerena (formerly the Charles Darwin Research Station).
 Visit the tortoise corals and the breeding center with hatchlings and miniature tortoises that will be repatriated when grown.
-Scientists from all over the globe conduct biological research at the station from anatomy to zoology.
 Visit the new exhibit honoring Lonesome George, a worldwide icon of conservation as the last surviving tortoise from Pinta Island that tragically died of natural causes.
-Stroll through town to shop for souvenirs or stop at an internet café.
+We stop at a chocolate shop to learn how high quality "Arrbia cacao" is produced in Ecuador.
+Stroll through town to shop for souvenirs or stop at an internet café or museum.
+Or, if you prefer an active afternoon, we can arrange for kayaking at Punta Estrada or to go on a bicycle ride (additional charges apply).
 Return to the ORIGIN for dinner or, if you wish, remain ashore for dinner on your own.
 Zodiac shuttles from ORIGIN to the main dock will be offered throughout the evening.

 FRIDAY: Go ashore today at Sombrero Chino (Chinese Hat), a small island off the southern tip of Santiago that owes its name to its shape.
 After landing on a beach with colonies of sea lions, follow the trail to a primeval landscape of volcanic rubble including cracked lava formations and tubes.
 Marine iguanas and pairs of oystercatchers are commonly seen.
 Snorkel at a site frequented by large numbers of Galapagos penguins.
 After lunch, disembark at BARTOLOME, a young Island is inhospitable to most plants and animals.
 Climb the long wooden staircase to the summit of a dormant volcano, pausing along the way to marvel at lava bombs, spatter cones and cinder cones.
 It seems as if we are walking on the moon!
 The panoramic view from the top encompasses the entire island, including the distinctive eroded tuff cone known as Pinnacle Rock.
 The crystal clear water below beckons for snorkeling with schools of tropical fish, white-tipped reef sharks and Galapagos Penguins.
 Take a Zodiac ride along the rocky shoreline.
 Return to the ORIGIN for the evening briefing and dinner.